opendevstack/ods-project-quickstarters/jenkins-slaves/scala/README.md

 This slave is used to build scala code thru SBT (Scala build tool)

-The image is built in the global `cd` project and is named `jenkins-slave-scala`. it can be referenced in a `JenkinsFile` with `cd/jenkins-slave-scala`
+The image is built in the global `cd` project and is named `jenkins-slave-scala`.
+It can be referenced in a `Jenkinsfile` with `cd/jenkins-slave-scala`

 ## Features / what's in, which plugins, ...
 1. SBT 1.1.6